-These are all generally online sources of Sustainable Food Systems (SFS) information.
-We try to indicate if there is a cost and try to keep updating the information as it changes.
+Here we list partners who provide virtual sources of Sustainable Food Systems (SFS) information.
+We do not list one-off virtual sessions.
+We try to indicate if there is a cost, and we try to keep the links updated.
 Please let the coordinator know if a link isn’t working, or if you have something to add.

 Podcasts | Webinars | Workshops